imgui-rs/imgui-rs/docs/upgrading_imgui.md

 4. Run the generator as per https://github.com/cimgui/cimgui#using-generator
 5. Run `cargo xtask bindgen` and follow the rest of the steps as usual

+Note actually committing this change may be more complicated as you will need to either replace the submodule with a copy of the source, or update the cimgui submodule to point at your fork of imgui

 ## Common sources of problems

 ### Function changes